-Once you hit pro drummer territory you should have a detailed idea of the drum tone, shell sizes and kit configuration you’re looking for.
-At this level you’ll have access to premium quality drum shells, road-worthy hardware and possible even a range of custom options to really make the kit your own.
+If you do hit pro drummer territory a) well done and b) you'll probably have a pretty clear idea of the drum tone, shell sizes and kit configuration you’re now looking for.
+At this level you'll be choosing between premium quality drum shells, properly resilient, road-worthy hardware and maybe even a range of custom options to really make the drum kit of your choice your own.

 What are the best drum sets you can buy?

-Within this round-up, our aim is to cover some of the most common and biggest-selling sets on the market, with options for every budget.
-We have to give high marks to the Natal Arcadia and Pearl Export for sheer value, while Yamaha’s perennial Stage Custom drum set is a strong contender for both sound and build quality.
-Each of these kits will get you playing with all the hardware you need, without feeling like you’ll need to upgrade quickly.
-In fact, any of these kits would perform admirably in the stage or studio, too.
+Overall, we really have to give high marks to the Natal Arcadia and Pearl Export for sheer value for money, while Yamaha’s long-esteemed Stage Custom drum kit is a leading contender for both build quality and tone.
+Each and every one of these kits coms with all the hardware you need to get started, without feeling like you’ll need to upgrade quickly.
+In fact, we'd be happy to deploy any of these kits on the stage or in the studio, too.

-Tama's Starclassic Walnut/Birch is a great new entry in the mid-range, offering drummers phenomenal tones, a huge choice of configurations and some wild finish options for those drummers who want to stand out.
+Tama's Starclassic Walnut/Birch is a great new entry in the mid-range, offering top-notch sounds, a massive array of configurations and some fresh finish options for drummers who want to stand out.

 Best drum sets: buying advice

-For more insight, take a look at our dedicated guide to the best beginner drum sets.
+For more insight at this level, take a look at our dedicated guide to the best beginner drum sets.